 The Best Places to Stay in Gastown

-- $$ The Delta Hotels by Marriott Vancouver Downtown Suites: This hotel is part of the popular and highly regarded Delta Hotels and offers beautiful suites and rooms for a mid-range price.
+The Delta Hotel by Marriott Vancouver Downtown Suites is part of the popular and highly regarded Delta Hotels.
+They offer beautiful and spacious suites and rooms for a higher mid-range price.
 The location is excellent, just a few blocks from Waterfront Station.
-Rooms start around $200 CAD/night.

-- $$ Skwachàys Lodge: This mid-range hotel is an excellent choice if you want something with a bit of character.
+Skwachàys Lodge is a mid-range hotel that’s an excellent choice if you want something with a bit of character!
 It is furnished and decorated with Aboriginal artwork, including a 40-foot totem pole in the lobby.
 There is a gift shop and art gallery with beautiful pieces from local artists.
 They even serve bannock (Aboriginal fried bread) for breakfast!